 After selecting a topic, students must fill out a supervision form and hand it in at the Study Secretariat.
-This form states the topic and deadline.
+The filled out supervision form is also considered being a sign-up for examination.
 The form must be signed by the student, the profile director and the supervisor(s) before it is handed in.